Overview

 );

-The GetTwinOfWorkingtep() function returns the twin of the process feature of a workingstep, if there is one.
+The GetTwinOfWorkingstepFeature() function returns the twin of the process feature of a workingstep or 0.

-The GetTwinOfFeature() function returns the twin of a feature, if there is one.
+The GetTwinOfFeature() function returns the twin of a feature or 0.

 The GetTwinOfStackup() function returns the twin that owns a stackup.